- Documentation

 Cron workers on the map

 Cron workers appear on the same canvas as services.
 They render as nodes with a clock icon and a dashed border so they’re instantly distinguishable from services.
-A cron_trigger edge connects each worker to its destination, drawn as a dashed line in the platform’s secondary brand color and without the animation used for live request traffic — cron is scheduled, not continuous.
+A cron_trigger edge connects each worker to its destination, drawn as a dashed animated line in the platform’s secondary brand color so the scheduled call path stays visible without being confused with measured live request traffic.

 Cron edges are intentionally excluded from the request-rate and error-rate aggregations on the topology, so a chatty cron worker does not skew the traffic metrics on the destination service.
 Click a cron worker node to jump to its detail page.